bcgov/NotifyBC/docs/docs/api/notification.md

     * data type: object
 * outcome

-  *NotifyBC* process the request same way as [Create/Send Notifications](#createsend-notifications) except that notification data is saved with *id* supplied in the parameter, replacing exsiting one.
+  *NotifyBC* process the request same way as [Create/Send Notifications](#createsend-notifications) except that notification data is saved with *id* supplied in the parameter, replacing existing one.